aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/addconnector/_index.md

 ---
 title: addConnector
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 120
 url: /php-java/shapecollection/addconnector/
 ---

-## addConnector(int, float, float, float, float) method
+## addConnector(int shapeType, float x, float y, float width, float height)  method

  Creates a new Connector, tunes it from default template and adds it to the end of the collection.